aodin/aspect/README.md

 )
 ```

-Statements that do not return selections can be run with the `Execute` method of database connections or transactions.
-There is also an interface `Connection` that both implement.
+Statements that do not return selections can be run with the `Execute` method of database connections `DB` or transactions `TX`.
+Both also implement the interface `Connection`.

 A successful `Connect` will return a database connection pool ready for use.
 Its `Execute` method returns an instance of `database/sql` package's `Result` and an error if one occurred: